crdroidandroid/crdroid.net/blog/articles/2022-07-24-changelog-july-24.md

 | tissot | https://crdroid.net/tissot/8 | dropped support |
 | walleye | https://crdroid.net/walleye/8 | dropped support |

-We welcome new maintainers for dropped devices or even new device, to apply for maintainer status by [checking our our doc](https://github.com/crdroidandroid/android#3-how-to-become-an-official-maintainer).
+We welcome new maintainers for dropped devices or even new device, to apply for maintainer status by [checking our doc](https://github.com/crdroidandroid/android#3-how-to-become-an-official-maintainer).